zhanziyang/vue-croppa/README.md

 - **Deprecated** Don't use this.
 It will be removed soon since you can directly listen to native `@error` event on img tag.
 - emitted when initial image is [provided](#initial) and failed loading.

+---

+### 🌱 Customize styles

+- Check out [default css styles](https://github.com/zhanziyang/vue-croppa/blob/master/dist/vue-croppa.css) here.
+You can add more css styles to those selectors to get a different look.
+Be careful if you try to overwrite existing rules.
+- Note that CSS styles will not have any effect on the output image.

 ## To Do List

-- [ ] File type filter on drag and drop.
+- [x] File type filter on drag and drop.
 Add a `file-type-mismatch` event.
-- [X] Keep default scrolling behavior when there is no image.
+- [x] Keep default scrolling behavior when there is no image.
-- [ ] Browser support detection.
+- [x] Browser support detection.
-- [ ] Sopport dataTransferItemList interface on drop for better compatibility.
+- [x] Sopport dataTransferItemList interface on drop for better compatibility.
-- [ ] Optimize doc page bundle size.
+- [x] Optimize doc page bundle size.
 - [x] Fix remove button shadow.
 - [x] Deprecation warning of unnecessary `initial-image-load` and `initial-image-error` events.
 - [x] Add a method `hasImage()` to represent whether currently there is a image.
+- [ ] SSR compatibility.
-- [ ] Add more method examples in docs.
+- [ ] Make container optionally resizable.
 - [ ] Add a showcase with different customization use cases.
-- [ ] Doc about css styling.